 Does thinking about how much you owe feel overwhelming?

 From tackling debts with the highest interest rates first and identifying which outstanding credit card bill you should pay, the first step is to have a plan to manage your debt that can save you money in the long run.

 Removing easy access to spending your available cash such as deleting your credit card information online, or freeing up some cash by selling unwanted items are ways you can start to take steps to tackle your debt problem.
 Even making small changes to your monthly spending habits are among the steps anyone can start practising now to save more money towards debt repayment.

 Have a strategy to pay off your debts

 Eliminating discretionary spending can put the brakes somewhat on burning a hole in your finances but you will need a clear strategy to make real inroads in clearing your debt faster.

-We have previously written about how to pull yourself out of credit card debt by using tried and tested strategies.
 Here are some common strategies that can be effective in controlling your debts.